iamkkmcmd/iamkkmcmd/README.md

 ## Hello, Devs!! <img src = "https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width = 50px height=50px>
-<p style='font-family: "Kamal", cursive;'> Hi, I am Krishnakanta.
+<p style='font-family: "Kamal", cursive;'> Hi, I am <a href="https://iamkkmcmd.github.io/">Krishnakanta</a>.
 Thanks for visit my profile.
 I am constantly seeking to improve my skills and stay up-to-date with the latest technologies.
 On GitHub, you'll find my portfolio of projects that showcase my expertise in various programming languages and technologies.
 If you're interested in collaborating on a project or just want to say hi, feel free to reach out!
 Do, check out my <a href = './iamkkmcmd_resume.pdf'> resume </a>. </p>

 ## Projects
 - [Does Bank Vulnerability Impact The Firm-Level Crash Risk During Economic Stress Period?](https://github.com/iamkkmcmd/SummerProject)